|Feudal Status:||Imperial State|

 Statute law in Goldshire is written either by Decree or added to the Codex Aureus, Goldshire's unified statute established by Duke Wintersong.
 While the power to create or amend said statutes resides solely with the sovereign, it is traditionally done so with the High Council and the reception of petitioners.

 The ESB-Jörmungandr Group of Teldrin received a warrant from Queen Noor authorising the company to begin taking on many of the routine and mundane functions of government on behalf of the Throne, whilst the Royal Iron Company received a warrant to conduct mining operations in Amity, Elsenar and Ynnraile and permission to export the extracted raw materials via the cities of Chryste, Erudition and New Harbor, subject to the payment of appropriate tariffs to the Imperial and Royal Governments.
 With the descent of the Kingdom into civil war, the RIC began to interpret this warrant as granting rights of governance over the designated export ports; a presumption that the warring factions would be unlikely to tolerate, had they not more immediate and pressing concerns.

 Goldshirian culture, if such a unified thing can be said to exist, is largely agrarian laced with a mild to moderate mysticism.
-This paves the way for the Treesian, slightly oriental but thoroughly Cedrist manner of much of central Goldshire, giving way to more localised quirks and customs in the far reaches of Lunaris and Suthergold.
+This paves the way for the Treesian, slightly oriental but thoroughly Cedrist manner of much of central Goldshire, giving way to more localized quirks and customs in the far reaches of Lunaris and Suthergold.
 The creative and aesthetic virtues are, at least ostensibly, more prominently valued in Goldshire than in some other parts of the Imperial Republic, or at least so it is alleged.